 National Immigration Policies

-Many national immigration reform advocates are hoping the controversy surrounding Arizona's new law will help put the emphasis on the need for a comprehensive federal reform law that has been talked about for several years, including during the Bush administration.
+Many national immigration reform advocates were hoping the controversy surrounding Arizona's new law would help put the emphasis on the need for a comprehensive federal reform law.
+But as of 2017, no such reform has been introduced nor acted upon.

 Public Safety Concerns

-Because the law might discourage illegal immigrants from reporting criminal activity, there is a concern over public safety.
-Unauthorized residents, who fear being prosecuted, may essentially put others at risk by not reporting such activities.
+Because of fears the law would have discouraged illegal immigrants from reporting criminal activity, there was a concern over public safety.
+Unauthorized residents, who fear being prosecuted, could have put others at risk by not reporting such activities.

 "Piggy Back" Affect

-Following the passing of Arizona's S.B.
-1070, a growing number of states have drafted a bill similar to Arizona's.
+Following the passage of Arizona's (now mostly defunct) S.B.
+1070, a growing number of states followed suit.
 Legislators in at least five states including Pennsylvania, Minnesota, South Carolina, Rhode Island, and Mississippi have introduced laws mirroring the Arizona immigration law.
-Politicians in at least 10 other states including Florida, Maryland, Ohio, Texas, and Michigan also plan to introduce similar bills.
+But most of those efforts also were challenged and/or curtailed following actions in the courts.

-The potential for lawsuits extends beyond the Department of Justice's suit.
-Several Arizona police officers have filed lawsuits against the state claiming that they are required to enforce a law that could potentially cause liability on themselves.
-Others, who believe they are being unfairly treated or racially-profiled, may seek to file a claim based on a violation of their civil rights.
+Several Arizona police officers also filed lawsuits against the state claiming that they are required to enforce a law that could potentially cause liability on themselves.

 Arizona has created a tangle of federal and state regulations relating to immigrants and immigration status.
 Now, more than ever before, the assistance of a legal professional can make an enormous difference.
 Contact a local attorney for a free initial case assessment to learn how they can help defend you against these and other charges.